 Split Tooth really is a stunning debut novel worth diving into.
 Open your mind and take your time with it.
 Absorb all the aspects of beauty and pain this Inuit girl wants you to see.
 To understand.

 Experimental literature… Good or not?
-Share your opinion in the comments below.
+Share your thoughts.